mayurvpatil/codeTrash/README.md

-# CompetitiveLibrary
+# CodeTrash
-CompetitiveLibrary is CPP template and library.
+CodeTrash is CPP template and library for Competitive programming.